irmen/prog8/docs/source/targetsystem.rst

 ``set_aflow_irq_handler (uword address)``
     Sets the audio buffer underrun interrupt handler routine.
 Also enables AFLOW interrupts.
+    Note: the handler must fill the Vera's audio fifo buffer by itself with at least 25% worth of data (1 kb) otherwise the aflow irq keeps triggering.

 ``disable_irq_handlers ()``
     Hand control back to the system default IRQ handler.